-As a house building company selling homes outright in the open market and on a shared ownership basis, we are exposed to the market conditions that prevail in the wider housing market, we recognise that there are possible headwinds in the sales market over the next 12 months, our position to mitigate has been through a conscious decision to secure a strong forward sales position.
+As a house building company selling homes outright in the open market and on a shared ownership basis, we are exposed to the market conditions that prevail in the wider housing market.
+There was a reduction in the level of weekly reservation rates reported by all major housebuilders following the Mini Budget in November however recently there has been considerable improvement.
+Our mitigation has been through a conscious decision to secure a strong forward sales position and review our build programmes.
 The Board delegates the management and oversight of the Company to the Development Committee which meets at least five times a year to review progress and help to manage risk.
-The Senior Management team and the Executive team maintain a detailed risk register that is reviewed by the Development Committee and the Orbit Group Board bi-annually.
+The Senior Management team and the Executive team maintain a detailed risk register that is reviewed by the Development Committee.